G1ANT-Robot/G1ANT.Addon.Core/G1ANT.Addon.Core/Triggers/DESCRIPTION.md

 # Triggering

 Triggers can execute user defined processes based on events.
-There are three triggers that can be used by G1ANT.Robot: [FileTrigger](FileTrigger.md), [MailTrigger](MailTrigger.md) and [ScheduleTrigger](ScheduleTrigger.md).
+There are three triggers that can be used by G1ANT.Robot: [File Trigger](FileTrigger.md), [Mail Trigger](MailTrigger.md) and [Schedule Trigger](ScheduleTrigger.md).
 Their names are self-explanatory, as they are activated on a specified file, mail or schedule event.

 ## Initial Arguments